-The QA agos on increases fossas' strategic movement in the wild.
-Two phases update FOA member positions in the problem solving domain: Exploration Phase: This phase mimics fossas' early lemur hunting.
-The algorithm proprietizes extensive search space exploration to find potential locations in this step.
-As the fossa prepares as lattack sits placement changes during exploration.
-The fossa refines its approach to accurately targets a lema grough the trees during the Exploitation Phase.
-In the exploitation phase, the algorithm increases tearch inside promising regions, improving solutions.
-Fossa dynamic changes during chase described of each A updating procedure [25].
+The FOA algorithm mimics fossas' strategic movement in the wild.
+Two phases update FOA member positions in the problem-solving domain: Exploration Phase: This phase mimics fossas' early lemur hunting.
+The algorithm prioritizes extensive search space exploration to find potential locations in this step.
+As the fossa prepares and attacks, its placement changes during exploration.
+The fossa refines its approach to accurately target the lemur through the trees during the Exploitation Phase.
+In the exploitation phase, the algorithm increases search inside promising regions, improving solutions.
+Fossa dynamic changes during chase determine positional changes during exploitation.
+Here is the mathematical modeling and detailed explanation of each FOA updating procedure [25].

-Phase 1: Attacking and moving towards the lemur (exploration phase)
+Phase 1: Attacking and Moving Towards the Lemur (Exploration Phase)

 Simulation of the fossa's attack on a monitoring lemur changes population members' placements in the problem-solving area during the FOA's early phase.
 Fossas' high olfactory, aural, and visual talents allow them to identify lemurs.
 The fossa approaches the lemur after finding it.
 FOA's worldwide exploration capabilities are enhanced by the simulated migration during the attack phase, which changes population placements.
 Lemurs live in fossas when other population members have greater objective function values.
 Eq.
 (9) evaluates objective function values to determine candidate lemurs for each fossa:

-$$CL_i = \{X_k : F_k < F_i \text{ and } k \neq i\}, \text{ where } i=1,2,...,N \text{ and } k \in \{1,2,...,N\}$$ (9)
+$$CL_i = \{X_k: F_k < F_i \text{ and } k \neq i\}, \text{ where } i=1, 2, \dots, N \text{ and } k \in \{1, 2, \dots, N\}$$ (9)